Kevin520122/Kevin520122/README.md

 # 👋 Hi, I’m Shilong(Kevin) Zhao

-I’m a passionate **Software Developer** with expertise in **full-stack development** and a focus on building **scalable, user-centric applications**.
+I’m a passionate **Software Developer** with expertise in **full-stack development** and a focus on data science and AI Development**.
 I love solving complex problems through clean, efficient code and enjoy working with modern technologies to create impactful solutions.

 ---